 Use Action Verbs to Ignite Interest

 Action verbs are words that indicate what a person has done, i.e., developed, awarded, raised, fast-tracked, accelerated, orchestrated, collaborated.
 These words will increase your chances of being noticed by a hiring manager.

 Use action verbs frequently throughout your academic resume or CV curriculum vitae.
 In fact, they are an excellent way to start each sentence or bulleted statement when referring to your job responsibilities and achievements.
 Don’t use the same action verb all the time.
 If you are stuck trying to find a new, similar word, use that handy tool called a thesaurus.

 Quotes and testimonials allow the reader to see how you have applied your skills in the working world.
 The reader will look at these as credible evidence of your work.
 If you choose to incorporate a quote into your cover letter, it should go at the end of the document.

 If using a quote in your academic resume, you may insert it just after your introductory paragraph or at the end of the document, as long as it looks like it fits.
 Italicize the quote and include the speaker’s name and position.
-Make sure that the individual did, in fact, say what you are putting on your resume.
+Make sure that the individual did say what you are putting on your resume.
 When you are using someone else’s words, accuracy is paramount!

-Be Honest and Ethical
+Honest and Ethical

 Following up also demonstrates your commitment and desire to work for that particular school or academic facility.
 The trick is not to inquire too often or too soon.

-Wishing you the best with your academic job hunt!
+I am wishing you the best with your academic job hunt!